dagster-io/dagster/docs/docs-beta/docs/tutorial/etl-tutorial/07-creating-a-sensor-asset.md

   author: Alex Noonan
 ---

-# Sensors

-[Sensors](guides/sensors) in Dagster are a powerful tool for automating workflows based on external events or conditions.
+[Sensors](/guides/automate/sensors) in Dagster are a powerful tool for automating workflows based on external events or conditions.
 They allow you to trigger jobs when specific criteria are met, making them essential for event-driven automation.

 Event driven automations to support situations where jobs occur at irregular cadences or in rapid succession.  is the building block in Dagster you can use to support this.